grant350/kuberform/develop.md

 ### This will compile just the formbuilder folder, this saves space in the actual package

 ## When you have compiled the project push your changes and make a PullRequest
+#
+### If you add new dependencies make sure to add them to the package.json in the root
+#
 ## Things to work on
 #
 ### fix eslint errors